ryanwalder/saltstack-lxc-vagrant/README.md

 lead to a broken setup where the minions are up before the master which means you need to manually restart the salt-minion on each minion box to get them taliking to the master properly, and that's no fun.

+The keys in salt/keys are insecure, they are only meant for use in this Vagrant setup, DO NOT use them anywhere else!